cca/moodle-config-sync/readme.md

 Our Moodle setup uses the [Bitnami Moodle](https://bitnami.com/stack/moodle) container in a kubernetes cluster.
 You can see the GitLab [CCA Moodle](https://gitlab.com/california-college-of-the-arts/cca-moodle) project for more details.
 For the purposes of this project, this means we can assume all our Moodle directories are /bitnami/moodle and we have `moosh` installed on our containers.

+## DEPRECATED!
+Use Site Admin Presets

+Moodle 4.0's [Site Admin Presets](https://docs.moodle.org/400/en/Site_admin_presets) feature eliminates the need for this project.
+Use it instead.

 ## Downloading JSON configuration files

 Moodle defines much vital functionality, such as authentication and enrollment, in plugins.
 A core configuration sync is not enough to replicate an instance's settings.
 Use `SELECT DISTINCT plugin FROM {config_plugins}` to see a full list, but there are over four hundred of them and some are inconsequential.
 A number have only a useless `version` field.
 Some plugins appear twice, like "zoom" and "mod_zoom".
 It seems like the name without the "mod" prefix is the one with meaningful settings.